jpoehls/zduck.com/_posts/2013/2013-08-13-user-sign-up-and-email-confirmation-ux-boilerplate.md

 Sign up, confirm your email address, login.
 The three steps that almost all web apps share.

 It isn't hard to get this process right but it does take some planning.
 I've had to implement this a lot so I finally decided to document it.
 This is my boilerplate for a user sign up process.
-The interaction flow that I use as the starting point for sign ups in my apps.
+The interaction flow that I use as the starting point for sign-ups in my apps.
 Along the way I'll point out some key UX (User eXperience) tips.
 I hope this saves you some time on your next project.

 > The UI mockups are just that.
 Mockups.
 This post isn't about the UI of your pages but rather the flow and functionality.
 The mockups are intended to communicate features, not a specific design or layout.